MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

             * Cordova-plugin-mfp-push plug-in, if the push notification feature was installed on the old project.
             * Hybrid certificates, if certificate pinning was enabled on the old project.
             * Application, script, and XML files
+		* Opens the resulting information file in your default browser after the command completes.

         > **Important:** The migration assistance tool does not copy developer code or commented text into the new structure.
 4. Resolve the API issues in the new Cordova app.
-    * Review the **api-report.html** file that is created in the **destination_directory** directory.
+    * Review the **api-report.html** file that is created in the **destination_directory** directory, and is opened in your default browser when the command completes.
 Each row of the table in this file identifies a deprecated, changed, or removed API that is used in the app that is not compatible with version 8.0.
 This file also specifies the replacement for removed APIs, when one is available.

     | File path | Line number | API | Line content | Category of API change | Description and action item |
     |-----------|-------------|-----|--------------|------------|-----------|